usc-isi-i2/kgtk/docs/transform/cat.md

 | P1037 | p585-count | 60 | 9317 | 155.28333333333333 |
 | P1040 | p585-count | 1 | 45073 | 45073.0 |
 | P1050 | p585-count | 246 | 226380 | 920.2439024390244 |

+!!! note
+    At the present time there is no option to list optional additional columns.